th0ma5w/DIY-Room-Correction/README.md

-# DIY Room Correction with Linux
+# DIY Digital Room Correction with Linux

 #### _A Very Simplistic Guide to a Room Correction Setup I Once Had_